iyousefibrahim/OutFav/README.md

 # OutFav E-Commerce

 OutFav E-Commerce is a comprehensive e-commerce application built with a Node.js, Express, MongoDB, and Mongoose backend.
-The frontend is still in development.
-This project is designed to provide a fully functional online store with a secure and efficient server-side infrastructure.
+The frontend is developed using Angular v19 with a focus on reusable components, state management using signals, and an optimized UI/UX powered by PrimeNG and Tailwind CSS.

 ## Features Implemented